-Before we get to the why the version matters, a quick note about PHP…
+Before we get to “the why” of your version of PHP matters, a quick note about PHP…

 Wikipedia Describes PHP as:

 “PHP: Hypertext Preprocessor (or simply PHP) is a server-side scripting language designed for Web development, but also used as a general-purpose programming language”https://en.wikipedia.org/wiki/PHP

 Basically, PHP is the programing language much of WordPress is written in, and it’s part of many tools that make your WordPress website work.
 Thankfully with WordPress, you don’t have to know anything about PHP or how to write it in order to use the platform.